asadian98/motornet-pro/README.md

 # motornet-pro
-Distributional Model-based RL for reach control of the MotorNet planar arm
+MotorNet-Probabilistic: Stochastic Model-based RL for Reach Control of a Realistic Arm